fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 The FDO Client SDK build system is based on <a href="https://www.gnu.org/software/make/">GNU make</a>.  assumes that all the requirements are set up according to [ FDO Compilation Setup ](setup.md).
 The application is built using the `make [options]` in the root of the repository for all supported platforms.
 The debug and release build modes are supported in building the FDO Client SDK.

-Refer the TPM Library Setup steps given in Section 2 to compile TPM enabled FDO Client SDK.
+Refer the TPM* Library Setup steps given in section 2 to compile TPM* enabled FDO Client SDK.

 For an advanced build configuration, refer to [ Advanced Build Configuration ](build_conf.md).

-Example command to build TPM enabled FDO Client SDK with the Resource Manager as TPM2-ABRMD (tabrmd)
+Example command to build TPM* enabled FDO Client SDK with the Resource Manager as TPM2-ABRMD (tabrmd)

 ```shell
 make pristine